-Appendix C contains brief details of the respective responsibilities of the Trustee, the Joint Management Committee, the investment adviser, the Fund's actuary, the buy-in provider and the investment managers.
+Appendix C contains brief details of the respective responsibilities of the Trustee, theManagement Committee, the investment adviser, the Fund's actuary, the buy-in provider and the investment managers.
 Appendix C also contains a description of the basis of remuneration of the investment adviser, the Fund's actuary and the investment managers.